salimandre/Monte-Carlo-Tree-Search/README.md

 # Monte Carlo Tree Search

 We implemented a Monte Carlo Tree Search (MCTS) from scratch and we successfully applied it to Tic-Tac-Toe game.

+We performed tests using different allocated time to build MCTS (thinking time).
+We also could test several symmetrical and asymmetrical reward designs.

 Summary of steps of MCTS model: